MiloBuwalda/uva-prog-c/20 Lectures/010 Week 1/10 Friday.md

   At the top of this file we have a multi-line comment that we’ve pretty- printed using a lot of asterisks in order to create the effect of a header.
-  This, along with the single-line comments scattered throughout the pro- gram, are matters of good style.
+  This, along with the single-line comments scattered throughout the program, are matters of good style.
 You’ll thank yourself if you choose to comment your code as you write it rather than at the very end since you’re less likely to wake up the morning after and wonder what the heck your program does.

 * C is a *strictly typed* language, which means we have to be explicit about what type each variable is.
 In this case, since we’re asking the user for an